-Differential privacy~(DP)~\cite{dwork2006differential} is becoming a gold standard privacy notion so that the US census announced that they adopted DP when publishing the '2020 Census results~\cite{bureaumap} and IT companies such as Google~\cite{erlingsson2014rappor}, Apple~\cite{apple}, Microsoft~\cite{ding2017collecting}, and Uber~\cite{johnson2018towards} are using DP to protect privacy while collecting data.
-The flourish is from the mathematical rigorousness under the assumption that an adversary has any knowledge about individuals in the dataset.
+Differential privacy~(DP)~\cite{dwork2006differential} is becoming a gold standard privacy notion.
+The US Census adopted DP when publishing the 2020 Census results~\cite{bureaumap}, and IT companies such as Google~\cite{erlingsson2014rappor}, Apple~\cite{apple}, Microsoft~\cite{ding2017collecting}, and Uber~\cite{johnson2018towards} are using DP to protect privacy while collecting data.
+This widespread adoption comes from mathematical rigorousness under the assumption that an adversary has any knowledge about an individual's data in a dataset.

-This paper considers error on a decision problem that is a query where we can answer by yes or no: \textit{one-sided error} and \textit{two-sided error}, which occur when solving a decision problem by a randomized algorithm such as Monte Carlo algorithm~\cite{kudelic2016monte}.
-For example, suppose we answer yes to a decision problem based on Warner's randomized response~\cite{warner1965randomized} which satisfies DP\@.
-In that case, observers cannot know the true answer is whether yes or no due to the possible error (i.e., two-sided error).
-A one-sided error means that the randomized mechanism correctly answers for a one-sided answer (e.g., yes), but the opposite answer may include error.
-If we answer yes using Mangat's randomized response~\cite{mangat1994improved}, we can know the true answer is yes because the output of the algorithm has the one-sided characteristic.

-As an example of a problem of the two-sided characteristic, we consider publishing risky location information for epidemic disease monitoring.
-Specifically, we want to publish each location is safe or not safe, which means whether it has been visited by many infected people (i.e., counting query).
-Actually, Korea has succeeded in control of COVID-19 by measures including publishing information of infected people’s moving trajectories~\cite{park2020information}.
-Despite its effectiveness, this measure was criticized as an invasion of privacy~\cite{park2020information}.
-One may think to release a DP histogram about "how many infected people visited each location".
-However, it must include two-sided errors due to the nature of DP.
-That means, even if published information says safe, it may not be true due to the noise of DP\@.
-Without a guarantee of accuracy (one-sided error), published information is not useful to take an appropriate approach.

-DP is mathematically defined, so we can induce the theoretical limitations on the error on a decision problem.
-This paper proves that there is no one-sided error mechanism that satisfies $\epsilon$-DP (i.e., the error of all DP mechanisms must be two-sided).
-Therefore, we cannot construct a mechanism that satisfies DP with one-sided error.
-We note that Mangat's randomized response is not following DP\@.

-This paper proposes a new relaxed definition of DP to overcome the limitation, called \textit{Asymmetric Differential Privacy} (ADP).
-We introduce a \textit{policy} which defines whether a value is sensitive or non-sensitive.
-Then, we define ADP on the given policy.
-ADP protects privacy following the given policy so that ADP will protect individuals' sensitive values and not protect non-sensitive values.
-Concretely, ADP guarantees the indistinguishability of sensitive values from non-sensitive values, but ADP does not guarantee non-sensitive values from sensitive values\footnote{When DP guarantees the indistinguishability of A from B, DP also guarantees the indistinguishability of B from A, which is the symmetricity of DP.}.
-The asymmetricity enables constructing a one-sided error mechanism.
-Then, we propose one-sided error mechanisms to publish the safety information about viruses with a trajectory dataset.